22 Aug The Inner Critic

 Maybe it’s time to take stock and see just where we are with it.

 Unsurprisingly this part of us didn’t pop up last year or the year before that.
-It has been a part of the human mind for as long as anyone can remember.
-It is both judge and jury and, in most cases, will usually find us lacking in some way and therefore Guilty as charged!
+It has been a part of our experience for as long as we can remember.
+It is both judge and jury and, in most cases, will usually find us lacking in some way and therefore not nearly good enough.

-- Notice it’s there by observing yourself – your own behaviour, if its reflective of never enough or not good enough – The inner critic has unpacked and settled in.
+- Notice it’s there by observing yourself – your own behaviour, if its reflective of never enough or not good enough – The inner critic is alive and well in you.

 - Challenge it by telling yourself what you feel good about today.
 It may be as simple as helping someone who needed it or finishing that report.